Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 description: An Angular SPA using MSAL Angular to sign-in users with Azure Active Directory and call a protected .NET Core web API
 ---

-# An Angular SPA using MSAL Angular to sign-in users with Azure Active Directory and call a protected .NET Core web API
+# Angular single-page application using MSAL Angular to sign-in users with Azure Active Directory and call a .NET Core web API

 * [Overview](#overview)
 * [Scenario](#scenario)